glevix/ida-structutils/README.md

 # ida-structutils

-Utils for increased productivity with ida, like editing structs from the hexrays decompiler view Supports IDA9
+Utils for increased productivity with ida, like editing structs from the hexrays decompiler view.
+Supports IDA9

 ## Installation